airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 At the first step all data is uploaded to GCS bucket and then all moved to BigQuery at one shot stream by stream.
 The destination-gcs connector is partially used under the hood here, so you may check its documentation for more details.

+WARNING: The Standard and GCS modes are not backward compatibility yet.
+Data needs to be synced from scratch to its own table\bucket and different schemas are used.

 ## Overview

 The Airbyte BigQuery destination allows you to sync data to BigQuery.
 BigQuery is a serverless, highly scalable, and cost-effective data warehouse offered by Google Cloud Provider.